dbt-labs/corp/docs/benefits.md

 Working from home does not work for everyone.
 Employees receive a monthly benefit to rent office space and experience an optimal work environment.

-### Goals/Values of Enabling Work Outside of the Home:
+**We offer the following to enable employees to rent workspaces outside the home and optimize for productivity:**

+- $250 per month in workplace rental coverage for all employees through [Liquidspace](https://liquidspace.com/dbtlabs/signin?returnPath=%2Fmain)
+- $1500 per quarter workplace rental stipend for Directors (L7+) and above to book large conference room / work spaces through Liquidspace to support in-person meetings for teams

+**This benefit is important because:**

-1. **Productivity**: dbt Lab's remote-first / async culture is designed to allow employees to “work from anywhere” vs just “work from home”.
+- **Productivity**: dbt Lab's remote-first / async culture is designed to allow employees to “work from anywhere” vs just “work from home”.
 The ***primary goal*** of supporting workplaces outside the home is to enable employees to build the optimal environment for their work.
-2. **Inclusiveness:** In-person / outside the home workplace benefits must not compromise remote employees’ ability to collaborate.
-3. **Community:** Provide opportunities for team members to build rapport with one another, engage cross-functionally, and strengthen a sense of shared values and goals.
+- **Community:** Provides opportunities for team members to build rapport with one another, engage cross-functionally, and strengthen a sense of shared values and goals.

-🖐️ Please keep in mind that the main goal of this is to enhance your personal work environment.
+🖐️  In-person / outside the home workplace benefits must not compromise remote employees’ ability to collaborate.
+Please keep in mind that the main goal of this benefit is to enhance your personal work environment.
 If you choose to collaborate in a co-working space with co-workers, you are mindful that everyone who needs to be involved in a conversation is.
 If your project/collaboration can be accomplished over zoom or asynchronously, then it should be done that way to avoid excluding others.

-### We offer the following to enable employees to rent workspaces outside the home and optimize for productivity:

-1. $250 per month in workplace rental coverage for all employees through Liquidspace
-2. $1500 per quarter workplace rental stipend for Directors (L7+) and above to book large conference room / work spaces through Liquidspace to support in-person meetings for teams

 ### Frequently Asked Questions

 #### What is Liquidspace and how do I use it?

 About Liquidspace:   Liquidspace is an online marketplace for renting workplaces and offices.
 It is considered the “airbnb of workplace rentals”  in that it utilizes a number of companies and private hosts to allow for over 10,000 locations to choose from.
-Liquidspace will be a new tile added to your Okta board.
-Simply login from there and begin searching.

 To access Liquidspace, simply login through Okta or [here](https://liquidspace.com/dbtlabs/signin?returnPath=%2Fmain).
 There is no need to submit reimbursement for this, the costs will be managed within LiquidSpace.

+When you begin searching in your area of choice, you will find desks, private offices, and meeting rooms, along with the pricing (per hour, 1/2 day, and full-day).
+You can book spaces in advance and some are even available the same day!

+Please join our LiquidSpace slack channel #liquidspace-workplace-experience to ask questions, share great places to book and find others in your area to co-work with!

 #### When should I use Liquidspace vs a dbt Labs office?

 When in the vicinity / metro area of a dbt Labs office, leverage the office instead of Liquidspace to the best of your ability.
 If you are local to an office but the office is full or doesn’t suit your needs (e.g. you need a bigger space for a customer / team meeting) feel free to leverage Liquidspace as needed.

 #### What if I want to rent a different workspace for the day that is not available on Liquidspace?